 Apprehensive about leaving Russia, Olga Constantinovna, nevertheless, married King George, who she had quickly fallen in love with.
 Her father was not a fan of their marriage at the beginning, as at the time of the proposal, Olga was only 15.
 He was also quite close to his second child and did not like the distance between the two countries.
 An agreement was made that the wedding would not take place until she had reached the age of 16.
 They married in the chapel of the Winter Palace on 27 October (O.S.
 15 October) 1867.

 Olga Constantinovna then became Queen of Greece.
 The couple would go on to have eight children in twenty years: the future King Constantine of Greece (b.
 1868), Prince George (b.
 1869), Princess Alexandra (b.
 1870), Prince Nicholas (b.
 1872), Princess Maria (b.
 1876), Princess Olga (b.
 1880), Prince Andrew (b.
 1882) and Prince Christopher (b.
 1888).

 It would be 1920 when she would serve as temporary regent from 17 November to 19 December for 32 days.
 Her time as regent came after Admiral Pavlos Kountouriotis served as regent from 28 October 1920 until his resignation on 17 November 1920.

 Olga Constantinovna, who was always held in high esteem by the Greek people, died six years later at the age of 74 on 18 June 1926.
-She is the grandmother of the UK’s Duke of Edinburgh and great-grandmother of the Prince of Wales.
+She is the grandmother of Prince Philip, Duke of Edinburgh and great-grandmother of the King.